Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Single plaquette driving scheme

 By choosing $\Omega_1=\Omega_4=M\omega$ with integer $M$ and moving to a rotating frame with respect to the $\hat{X}_1$ and $\hat{X}_4$ terms, the Hamiltonian transforms to

 Note that, thanks to the choice of $\Omega_1$ and $\Omega_4$ as a multiple of $\omega$, the rotating frame coincides with the non-rotating frame at $t=\tau$.
-One can now observe that the terms multiplied by exponential functions oscillate at frequencies $\sim \pm (M\pm k)\omega$ with $k=1,2$, and will thus produce terms in a high-frequency expansion that are damped at least by a factor $1/(M\pm k)\omega$.
+One can now observe that the terms multiplied by exponential functions oscillate at frequencies $\sim \pm (M\pm k)\omega$ with $k=1,2$, and will thus produce terms in a high-frequency expansion that are suppressed at least by a factor $1/(M\pm k)\omega$.
 By choosing $M$ sufficiently large, these terms can be made smaller than the effective four-body $\hat{X}_1\hat{Z}_2\hat{Z}_3\hat{X}_4$ term.
 A very large $M$ can become impractical, and this is an additional reason for including the parameters $\Omega_j$ in the optimization.

-Finally, the Hamiltonian of Eq.~\eqref{eq:Hguess2} will likely generate, at higher orders in the effective Hamiltonian, terms composed of the same operators which enter the Hamiltonian itself.
-In the numerical optimization, small static corrections $g_{kk'}^{(0)}$ are also included as free parameters for the purpose of cancelling these terms, thus obtaining in conclusion the ansatz~\eqref{eq:drive} for the control functions.
+Finally, the Hamiltonian of Eq.~\eqref{eq:Hguess2} will likely generate, at higher orders in the effective Hamiltonian, terms composed of the same operators which enter the undriven Hamiltonian itself.
+In the numerical optimization, small static corrections $\bar{g}_{ij}$ to the drive functions $g_{ij}(t)$ can also be included as additional free parameters, such that $g_{ij}(t)=\bar{g}_{ij} + g_{ij}\cos(n\omega t)$, for the purpose of cancelling these terms and permitting an additional fine tuning of the four-spin effective Hamiltonian.
+However, since the latter is already very clean via optimization of the oscillating components $g_{ij}$ (as shown in Sec.~\ref{sec:single_plaquette}), these corrections are of order $\sim10^{-4}\omega$ and thus beyond practical experimental interest.